Social roles that a person plays in society. Social role

 Types of social roles

-The types of social roles are determined by the variety of social groups, activities and relationships in which the individual is included.
+The types of social roles are determined by the variety of social groups, types of activities and relationships in which the individual is included.
 Depending on the public relations distinguish social and interpersonal social roles.

 Role conflicts